hablapps/shapeaware/README.md

 }
 ```

-The `get` function bears no problem: there may be one or several leafs in the input tree, and the resulting list can cope with that.
+The `get` function bears no problem: there may be one or several leaves in the input tree, and the resulting list can cope with that.
 The `update` function, however, while essentially being what we want, poses some problems.
-This method returns a function which updates the leafs of the tree given a list of new values for those nodes.
-Ideally, we would expect to receive a list with exactly as many values as leafs are there in the tree.
+This method returns a function which updates the leaves of the tree given a list of new values for those nodes.
+Ideally, we would expect to receive a list with exactly as many values as leaves are there in the tree.
 But given this signature, this may not happen at all: we may receive less values or more.
 In the former case, we are forced to make a choice: either to return the original tree or throwing an exception (abandoning purity).
 In the latter, it would be fair to return the exceeding values, besides the updated tree.
 In sum, the following signature seems to be more compliant with the problem at hand:

 ```scala
 class Leafs[A]{